Collapse of Silicon Valley Bank: Receivership

 On the morning of March 10, examiners from the Federal Reserve and the Federal Deposit Insurance Corporation (FDIC) arrived at the offices of SVB to assess the company's finances.
-Several hours later, the California Department of Financial Protection and Innovation issued an order taking possession of SVB, citing inadequate liquidity and insolvency, and appointed the FDIC as receiver.
-The failure of SVB was the largest by assets of any bank since the financial crisis of 2007–2008 and the second-largest failure of an FDIC-insured bank.
+Several hours later, the California Department of Financial Protection and Innovation seized SVB citing inadequate liquidity and insolvency, and placed it into the receivership of the FDIC.
+The failure of SVB was the largest by assets of any bank since the 2008 financial crisis and the second-largest failure of an FDIC-insured bank.

 According to regulatory reports as of December 31, 2022, uninsured deposits were estimated to represent 89 percent of total deposits at the bank.
 With no other bank immediately offering to assume or guarantee them, the FDIC organized a Deposit Insurance National Bank of Santa Clara (DINB) to re-open the bank's branches the following Monday and enable access to insured deposits only.
 It announced that it would begin paying dividends for uninsured funds within the following week as SVB's assets were liquidated.
 Moody's Investor Service projected a recovery rate for uninsured depositors of 80–90 percent.
 The FDIC notified Silicon Valley Bank employees that they would be let go in 45 days' time; in the meantime, it offered salaried employees a 50% raise and hourly employees double pay for any overtime.
 The Federal Reserve Bank of San Francisco stated that the bank's CEO Greg Becker was no longer on its board of directors.

 The simultaneous failures of SVB and New York's Signature Bank raised concern about the condition of other regional banks, with particular attention to First Republic Bank and Western Alliance.
 Faced with the possibility of a broader loss of confidence, on March 12 the Treasury granted the FDIC an exception allowing it to guarantee the uninsured deposits of both failed banks and to cover the expense through special assessments on other member banks.
 On March 13 the FDIC transferred SVB assets to a new bridge bank, Silicon Valley Bridge Bank, N.A., and appointed Tim Mayopoulos as CEO.
 The bridge bank consolidated insured and uninsured deposits into a single institution, making it more attractive to prospective buyers.
 There is a dispute about whether the U.S. government's guarantee to insure depositors in full, rather than just the $250,000 per account protected by law, qualifies as a bailout.
 President Joe Biden denied the term bailout applies in this particular case.
 Treasury Secretary Janet Yellen had already ruled out bailing out SVB.